jenkinsci/xml-job-to-job-dsl-plugin/README.md

 flow-definition.description = description
 ```

-The key yet can have a sufix ".type":
+The key yet can have a suffix ".type":
 ```
 blockingJobs.type = PARAMETER
 ```